Open

 - The lead applicant must be a not-for-profit organization incorporated in Canada or a for-profit corporation incorporated in Canada.

-- Collaboration with Canadian universities, colleges, research institutes, for-profit corporations, and/or not-for-profit entities is required.
+- The project must involve collaboration with Canadian partners such as universities, colleges, research institutes, for-profit corporations (including SMEs and large corporations) and/or not-for-profit entities.

 Who is eligible?